-2 Conceptual and theoretical foundation for advanced nursing assessment, diagnosis, and management of selected health care concerns.
-Emphasis is on primary health care of women and role development
+Conceptual and theoretical foundation for advanced nursing assessment, diagnosis, and management of selected health care concerns.
+Emphasis is on primary health care of women and role development in clinical practice.

-6252 Health Promotion and Primary Health Care of Children
+Health Promotion and Primary Health Care 6252 of Children

 Conceptual and theoretical foundation for advanced nursing assessment, diagnosis, and management of selected health care concerns.
 Emphasis is on primary health care of children and role development in clinical practice.